Amanbundela75/Student-Personal-Space/README.md

 **7. Open a Pull Request**
 - Go to your forked repository on GitHub.
 - Click **New Pull Request**.
+- Select your feature branch and clearly describe your changes.

 **Tips for great contributions:**
 - Open an issue first if you want to discuss major changes or ideas.